tomjwalker/diy-dnn/README.md

     * Scalar cost, $J$
     * Any neural network layer object, generally a vector e.g. $\mathbf{z}$ or matrix e.g. $\mathbf{W}$
 * A partial differential of the cost w.r.t the network object, e.g. $\frac{\partial J}{\partial \mathbf{z}}$, can be abbreviated $d\mathbf{z}$
-* Following the numerator-layout convention above, the non-scalar properties in the denominator should be transposed
+* Following the numerator-layout convention above, the non-scalar properties in the denominator should be transposed, e.g. if $\mathbf{Z}$ has shape $(n, m)$ then $d\mathbf{Z}$ would have shape $(m, n)$
+* **However, while bearing the above convention in mind when working out calculations, a-posteriori apply a further transformation if necessary to final (backprop) equations, so that arrays and their gradients have the same dimensions**

 #### 3.2.1.
 Work-through with a specific example